President's Professor at Arizona State University.

 You can find a full detailed (and rather boring) biography at the bottom of my cv.
 Short version: I was born in New Zealand.
 My PhD is from the University of Arizona, and I did a postdoc at Brown University.
 I am formally trained in cultural anthropology, biological anthropology, and demography.
 I previously taught at both University of Auckland and University of Georgia and have written ~6 books and ~200 academic articles.

 I also have served in university leadership, lead professional organizations, and served in journal editorships.
 You can read a bit more about this here.

-By the way, I write as and go professionally by Alexandra Brewis.
-My legal name per ASU HR is Alexandra Slade.
-Techno-bureaucracy means my name turns up variously in different systems as Brewis, Brewis Slade (no hyphen), Brewis-Slade, and Slade.
+By the way, I write as and prefer to go professionally by Alexandra Brewis, but my legal name is Alexandra Slade.
+Techno-bureaucracy means my last name turns up variously in different systems as Brewis, Brewis Slade (no hyphen), Brewis-Slade (hyphen), and Slade.
 I answer to them all.

 Here is a recent headshot if you are looking for one: